ZainUlMustafa/OpenCV-and-CNN-classifier-for-human-distress-recognition/README.md

 Results of this model is provided in the repository.

-Download the TOTAL.zipper from this link: bit.ly/NAWData2018 and rename it to TOTAL.zip
+Download the TOTAL.zipper from this link: <a href="http://bit.ly/NAWData2018>bit.ly/NAWData2018</a>
+and rename it to TOTAL.zip

 Before running this code, you must: